-Management allocates the costs attributable to aircraft operation and ownership among the various segments based on the aircraft type and activity levels in each segment.
+Management allocates the costs attributable to aircraft operation and ownership for our operating fleet among the various segments based on the aircraft type and activity levels in each segment.
 Depreciation and amortization expense, aircraft rent, maintenance expense, and other aircraft-related expenses are allocated to segments based upon aircraft utilization because certain individual aircraft are utilized across segments interchangeably.
 Other allocation methods are standard activity-based methods that are commonly used in the industry.